-Gymnema Sylvestre or Gudmar is a large woody climbing plant that is extensively used in Ayurveda for treatment of diabetes for many centuries.
+Gymnema Sylvestre or Gudmar is a large woody climbing plant that is extensively used in Ayurveda for the treatment of diabetes for many centuries.
 This herb is found distributed throughout the India, in dry forests up to 600 m height and especially in tropical forest of Central and Southern India.
 It is also found in Konkan, Western Ghats, Deccan extending to the parts of western and northern India.

-For medicinal purpose mainly the leaf of plant is used.
+For the medicinal purpose mainly the leaf of Gudmar plant is used.
 The chewing of fresh leaves have the remarkable property of paralysing taste buds temporarily for sweet taste for some time.
 This effect is probably due to direct interaction of the active ingredients present in leaves (some oleanane type triterpene glycosides, called saponins) with the taste buds.

 - English: Periploca of the woods